Skip to content

 Failure to comply with reporting requirements may result in disciplinary sanctions.

-• Mail your explanation or reporting form (attach any required documents) to State Medical Board, PO Box 110806, Juneau, AK 99801-0806
+• Mail the form (attach any required documents) to State Medical Board, PO Box 110806, Juneau, AK 99801-0806

 A report of a malpractice settlement is required by law to be submitted within 30 days of the date of settlement; the report must be submitted by the physician or physician assistant.